thejsdeveloper/country-explorer/README.md

 I think we can do some improvement in current app to make it more efficient and user friendly.

-- `Offline support` We can use [Asyc storage] to store the countries and show it even when user is offline.
+- **Offline support**:  We can use [Asyc storage] to store the countries and show it even when user is offline.
 - We can show more details like country' `map` and its `geographical details` which we receive in the response.
+- We can give option to sort the countries on home page
 - For more immersive experience we can also [Generate Blur Hash on Server] for a placeholder image using [Blur Hash] which is supported by default on [Expo image]

 <p align=center>--- End ---</p>